sb-ph/portfolio-starter/README.md

 ## Extending the site

-You’re welcome to tinker and extend your website however you please.
+You’re welcome to tinker and extend your website however you please by following the Eleventy and Netlify CMS documentation.
 If you’re interested in our help, just get in touch and we’ll discuss options.

 ## Colophon